crawl/crawl/crawl-ref/docs/crawl_manual.rst

   though, so they'll want to upgrade from their club ASAP.

 Transmuters
-  Transmuters specialise in transmutation magic.
-Using talismans, they can transmute their body into different forms, granting them uncanny power but making them unable to use some items.
-They also enter the dungeon with a potion of lignification.
+  Transmuters use talismans to shift their body into different forms, granting them uncanny power but making them unable to use some items.
+  They enter the dungeon with a beast talisman and a potion of lignification.

 Wanderers
   Wanderers are "jacks-of-all-trades, masters of none".
 They start the game